alakovic1/FaceDetection/README.md

 This repository contains 4 different implementations of Face Detection using Python OpenCV library.

-1. FaceDetection.py file contains the basic implementation of face detection
+1. FaceDetection.py file contains the basic implementation of face detection from picture
-2. ViolaJones.py file contains implementation of the Viola Jones algorithm (similar to the first implementation)
+2. ViolaJones.py file contains implementation of the Viola Jones algorithm from picture (similar to the first implementation)
 3. WebCamFaceDetection.py file contains implementation of the Viola Jones algorithm and face detection from computers video camera
 4. EyeDetection.py file contains implementation of face detection and eye detection from computer video camera